framna-nl-backend/decomposer/README.md

 * [bats-core](https://github.com/bats-core/bats-core) - Testing framework for Bash

-Then you can run all the tests with the following command:
+Then you can run all the tests with any of the following commands:

   `bats tests`
+  `make test`

 Test files must be located one level below the `tests` folder with a `.bats` extension.